-TLS defects are typically probed via photonic or acoustic resonators \cite{Gao2008, Calusine2018, Woods2019, McRae2020, PhysRevApplied.17.034025} and qubits \cite{Wang2015, Martinis2005, Lisenfeld2010, Grabovskij2012, Lisenfeld2015, Lisenfeld2019}.
-These approaches provide high cooperativity but preferentially detect TLS defects with dipole moments aligned with the directly integrated probes, and are restricted to small bandwidths and mode volumes, as depicted in Fig.\,\ref{fig:overview}(c).
-Despite these limitations, several studies have demonstrated the existence of TLS-TLS interactions \cite{Burnett2014, Mueller2015, Lisenfeld2015}, and non-Markovian dynamics \cite{Agarwal2024, Odeh2025}, leading to questions about the nature of TLS defect interactions in the absence of strongly coupled probes \cite{Spiecker2024}.
-In the spirit of the Mollow triplet, our setup enables the observation of dressed-state features in interacting ensembles of TLS defects, where the underlying spectral structure can reflect many-body dynamics rather than single-emitter coherence \cite{PhysRev.188.1969}.
-Furthermore, our method can be extended to accurately map the frequency and dipole moments of ensembles of TLS defects by employing a polarization-dependent drive.
-While conventional techniques such as electron spin resonance (ESR) focus on detecting net magnetization changes associated with spin-active defects using narrowband field excitation, BCTDS enables parallel, broadband interrogation of both spin and non-spin defects by directly measuring their transient electromagnetic and dielectric responses.
+TLS defects are typically probed via photonic or acoustic resonators~\cite{Gao2008, Calusine2018, Woods2019, McRae2020, PhysRevApplied.17.034025} and qubits~\cite{Wang2015, Martinis2005, Lisenfeld2010, Grabovskij2012, Lisenfeld2015, Lisenfeld2019}.
+These approaches provide high cooperativity but preferentially detect TLS defects with dipole moments aligned with the directly integrated probes and are restricted to small bandwidths and mode volumes, as depicted in Fig.~\ref{fig:overview}(c).
+Despite these limitations, several studies have demonstrated the existence of TLS-TLS interactions~\cite{Burnett2014, Mueller2015, Lisenfeld2015}, and non-Markovian dynamics~\cite{Agarwal2024, Odeh2025}, leading to questions about the nature of TLS defect interactions in the absence of strongly coupled probes~\cite{Spiecker2024}.

 In addition to their impact on the decoherence of superconducting qubits, TLS defects also influence the fidelity of qubit readout.
-In particular, TLS defects can manifest in Josephson traveling wave parametric amplifiers (JTWPAs), which are crucial for high-fidelity qubit readout due to their quantum-limited amplification and several GHz of bandwidth \cite{Macklin2015, Obrien2014}.
-However, recent experiments show that high-power pulses can excite long-lived dielectric echoes in JTWPAs, which are attributed to ensembles of TLS defects \cite{boselli2025, delattre_quantitative_2025}.
+In particular, TLS defects can manifest in Josephson traveling wave parametric amplifiers (JTWPAs), which are crucial for high-fidelity qubit readout due to their quantum-limited amplification and several GHz of bandwidth~\cite{Macklin2015, Obrien2014}.
+However, recent experiments show that high-power pulses can excite long-lived dielectric echoes in JTWPAs, which are attributed to ensembles of TLS defects~\cite{boselli2025, delattre_quantitative_2025}.
 These echoes impair the readout fidelity of experiments utilizing JTWPAs (and likely other parametric amplifiers), motivating careful characterization of the transient dynamics of interacting ensembles of TLS defects.